BlackRoseRipp/HW4-345/README.md

 # HW4-345
-This is my completed repo for HW4.
+This is my completed repo for SSW 345 HW4.

 There are a lot of created issues because I was debugging when I finished the segment in the code to create issues.